McYum/Anti-RK-tagging/README.md

 	RKTagger.SetPlayerTeam(player: player, Permanent: bool, kill: bool)

-Refreshes the player team, Permanent adds the player to the server team lock, kill kills the player during the procedure
+Refreshes the player team, Permanent adds the player to the server team lock, kill kills the player during the procedure.

 ---
+	RKTagger.RemoveImmunity(player: player)

+Enables the player to get killed by other foundations members punishment free.
 </details>

 ## Setup/Installation